smtdfc/luminate-ui/README.md

 ## Notes

-- Neon UI is modular: use only what you need (runtime, generator, plugins).
+- Luminate UI is modular: use only what you need (runtime, generator, plugins).
 - Supports TypeScript, React, Vite, and Rollup environments.
 - CSS generation can be theme-aware.